The “Season of Mists” arc focused primarily on Morpheus’ quest to free his one-time love, Nada, from her banishment into hell.

 November 1990

-Story Artist: Mike Dringenberg (penciller), Malcolm Jones III (inker)
+Story Artist: Mike Dringenberg (penciler), Malcolm Jones III (inker)

-The prologue to “Season of Mists” began with the Endless siblings- Morpheus, Destiny, Desire, Death, Despair and Delirium but not Destruction – gathered for dinner at Destiny’s request.
-While providing a nice moment for dysfunctional family character interaction, the purpose of the meeting was intentionally kept vague by Destiny.
+The prologue to “Season of Mists” began with the Endless siblings – Morpheus, Destiny, Desire, Death, Despair, and Delirium but not Destruction – gathered for dinner at Destiny’s request.
+While offering a pleasant moment of dysfunctional family interaction, the purpose of the meeting was intentionally kept vague by Destiny.
 Destiny’s only hint of its purpose to the group was that an inciting incident with major consequences would begin at the meeting.
-Proverbial dominos began to fall as Desire probed Morpheus regarding his love life, in particular referring to the banished Nada from issues #4 and #9.
+Proverbial dominoes began to fall as Desire probed Morpheus about his love life, specifically mentioning the banished Nada from issues #4 and #9.

 Morpheus stormed away from the meal amid the probing and was comforted by Death, who pointed out that Morpheus was wrong to have sent Nada to exile in hell.
 Morpheus, accepting Death’s criticism, then vowed to free Nada from hell.

-Readers, but not Morpheus himself, learned that Morpheus’s new mission was in fact the inciting incident that had been foretold by Destiny.
+Readers, but not Morpheus himself, discovered that Morpheus’s new mission was, in fact, the inciting incident foretold by Destiny.
 In that way, Gaiman’s misdirection regarding the side conversation involving Death being the entire point of the story was quite witty.

 Sandman #22: “Season of Mists – Chapter 1”